vibewell25/vibewell/docs/docs/accessibility/accessibility-guide.md

 ## Conclusion

 Accessibility is an ongoing process that should be integrated into our development workflow.
-By following these guidelines, we ensure that Vibewell is usable by everyone, regardless of ability or disability.
+By following these guidelines, we ensure that VibeWell is usable by everyone, regardless of ability or disability.

 ## Related Documents